populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

 variant interpretation framework evidence type is suitable.
 This evidence is applied when a novel missense change creates a residue substitution at the same codon as a previously seen missense classified as Pathogenic in ClinVar.

-This category requires some pre-processing as follows (note: this is the exact alternative used so far based on CPG infrastructure, there may be easier ways to accomplish the preparatory stems in alternative deployments):
+This category requires some pre-processing as follows (note: this is the exact method used so far based on CPG infrastructure, there may be easier ways to accomplish the preparatory stems in alternative deployments):

 * Acquire the latest VCF format file containing all the variants in ClinVar